-Follow these instructions to remove/install the fan duct:
+Follow these instructions to remove the fan duct:

-- 1. Lift up to remove the fan duct - To install the fan duct, align the fan duct with the guiding groove.
-Push down the fan duct into chassis until its firmly seats.
+- 1. Lift up to remove the fan duct. - To reinstall the fan duct, align the fan duct with the guiding groove.
+Push down the fan duct until it is firmly seated on the system.